 The RYOBI 18V ONE+ Lithium Ion Compact Drill Kit won in my book, hands down.
 There are so many advantages with the Lithium Ion: the battery life, holding a charge four times longer, and the battery compatibility with other Ryobi Lithium Ion tools.
 There are all of those advantages!

 What won me over completely?
 THE WEIGHT!!
 It is soooo much lighter than any other drill I have used.
 Girls….buy it for Father’s Day or birthdays or whatever but USE IT for YOU!
 Every girl needs a drill to love….don’t y’all think…

-Okay enough drill love, back to the project at hand.
-I created a template for where I wanted my holes to go and marked my box.
+Okay, enough drill love, back to the project at hand.
+Create a template for where you want your holes to go and mark the box.

-I then drilled large enough holes on both sides for my rope to run through.
+Drill large enough holes on both sides for your rope to run through.
 I did this using my beloved Ryobi Lithium Ion Drill.

-I am in love with that vintage-looking label!
-I did not add a coat of Mod Podge or any sealer on the top of my label.
-I think if the label gets beat up and worn over time, it will just make it look more authentically vintage.
+I’m in love with that vintage-looking label!
+I chose not to add a coat of Mod Podge or any sealer on the top of my label, because I think if the label gets beat up and worn over time, it will just make it look more authentically vintage.